About Alex Bowman

 Bowman drove just three races in 2017 – and he made them all count, racking up three top-10 finishes that included a major milestone.
 After a seven-month layoff from competitive racing, he returned in the October Xfinity Series event at the Charlotte Motor Speedway oval to lead 32 laps and record his first career NASCAR national series victory.
 In addition to his handful of races in 2017, Bowman served as an integral part of the simulation and on-track testing programs for Hendrick Motorsports and manufacturer Chevrolet as he prepared to join crew chief Ives and the No. 88 team.

 Bowman has never been afraid of hard work, having learned its value while building his own race cars and pitching in at his father’s Arizona body shop.
+As an auto enthusiast, he is passionate about working on both his personal cars and race cars.
+Under his own banner of Alex Bowman Racing, Bowman competed in the Chili Bowl Nationals as a driver in 2020 and a car owner of two entries in 2021.
 Today, he resides in Concord, North Carolina, with his two dogs – Roscoe, a rescue Beagle mix, and Finn, a charcoal Labrador retriever.
-As an auto enthusiast, Bowman is passionate about working on both his personal cars and race cars.
-The driver raced in the 2020 Chili Bowl Nationals under his own banner of Alex Bowman Racing.